K-1 Visa Guide for Fiancé of U.S. Citizens

 1. What is the K1 Visa?

-The K1 visa (also called the fiancé visa) is a special visa which allows the fiancé of a U.S. citizen to enter the United States, marry their U.S. citizen fiancé, and adjust status in the United States to get their green card.
+The K1 visa (also called the fiancé visa) is a special visa that allows the fiancé of a U.S. citizen to enter the United States, marry their U.S. citizen fiancé, and apply for adjustment of status, and many couples ask early in the process how much does a K1 visa cost when planning their timeline.

-To get a K1 visa, your U.S. citizen fiancé must file a Form I-129f on your behalf in addition to other steps discussed below.
+To get a K1 visa, your U.S. citizen fiancé must file Form I-129F on your behalf, and you should also budget for K1 visa cost across each stage of the process.
 Your U.S. citizen fiancé is the petitioner (person filing the petition) and you (the person getting the K1 visa) are the beneficiary (person benefiting from the petition).

-Getting a K1 visa based on your engagement to a US citizen can be a complicated process.
+Getting a K1 visa based on your engagement to a U.S. citizen can be a complicated process, and understanding how much does a K1 visa cost can help prevent avoidable delays.
 You must meet specific eligibility requirements and you must follow precise steps.
 If you fail to file paperwork correctly or you fail to complete the necessary steps then your case may face huge delays, or even worse, be denied.

 2. What are the Benefits of a K1 Visa?